vivekvardhanadepu/Distributed-Storage-System/README.md

 # Distributed-Storage-System
-This is a working module of Chep distribute storage system, we used AWS, SQL Lite and Python
+This is a working module of Ceph distribute storage system.
+We have used AWS, SQL Lite and Python